What You Need to Know About Private Cook

 Is There Job Demand for Private Cooks?

-New jobs are being produced at a rate of 5.5% which is lower than average.
-The Bureau of Labor Statistics predicts 1,400 new jobs for Private Cooks by 2026.
-There will be an estimated 3,700 positions for Private Cook per year.
+There were about 25,000 jobs for Private Cook in 2016 (in the United States).
+New jobs are being produced at a rate of 5.2% which is below the national average.
+The Bureau of Labor Statistics predicts 1,300 new jobs for Private Cook by 2026.
+The BLS estimates 3,700 yearly job openings in this field.

-How much do Cooks, Private Household make in different U.S. states?
+How much do Private Cooks make in different U.S. states?

 |State||Annual Mean Salary|